-Join Jan Kabili for an in-depth discussion in this video Using the exercise files, part of Sharing Photos Online with Lightroom 5.
+Join Jan Kabili for an in-depth discussion in this video Using the exercise files, part of Lightroom 5: Sharing Photos Online.

 You can use your own photos to work along with me through this course.
 Or if you're a premium subscriber the the lynda.com library, you can download some exercise files that I've prepared for this course.
 Download the Exercise files and put them on your Desktop.
 As you can see inside my Exercise Files folder, the Exercise files are organized by chapter number and then by movie number.
 Not all of the movies have Exercise files.
 In order to use the Exercise files for your own photos during this course, you'll have to import them into a Lightroom catalog.
 So go ahead and launch Lightroom.

 Let's make a new catalog for the course files to keep them separate from any personal files you may have in your Lightroom catalog.
 To do that, go to the File menu at the top of the screen and choose New Catalog.
 In the window that opens, navigate to your desktop and in the Save As field, that's the file name field on a PC, type a name for your catalog.
 I'll call mine Ex files Cat.
 And then click Create or Save on the PC.
 I'm going to skip backing up because I don't have any files in this catalog.

 That will create a new catalog on your desktop for the Exercise files that separate from the actual Exercise file themselves.
 Lightroom will re launch with that new empty Ex Files catalog.
 To import the Exercise files into this catalog, click the Big Import button at the bottom left of the library module.
 That opens the Import window.
 In the Import window, go to the Select a source menu at the top-left and choose Desktop.
 And then in the Source panel here, navigate to the Exercise Files folder on the Desktop.